flak153/SudokuSolver/README.md

 It simply iterates through every permutation of the given puzzle until it finds a valid solution with complete disregard for inteligent strategy

+You might believe that solving puzzles intelligently would be faster, however I found that the fastest way to solve sudoku puzzles is to convert them into trees, thinking of every empty box as a branch, and then going up and down the tree until the leaf with the correct answer is found.